fsmosca/musketeer-chess/README.md

 Game rules and performance test

 ## A. Introduction
 Musketeer chess is a chess variant invented by Zied Haddad.
-It is basically a chess but with added new piece types such as Leopard, Cannon, Unicorn, Dragon, Chancellor, Archbishop, Elephant, Hawk, Fortress and Spider.
+It is basically a chess game but with new selectable piece types such as Leopard, Cannon and others, [see section B](#b-musketeer-pieces), that will be added to the game.

 It is played on 10x8 board or 10 rows by 8 columns.
 But most of the game happens on 8x8 board as in chess.